kuhn-ruess/cmdbsyncer-docs/docs/checkmk/user_generation.md

 ## Preview what a Run would do

-Go to: _Modules → Checkmk → Preview Generated Users_
+Go to: _Modules → Checkmk → Preview Generated Users_, or the button above the rule list.

 The page runs the real generation with the writing left out: the same host attributes, the same directory lookup, the same Jinja.
 For every group it shows

 - the value the host carried and the name it was searched under,
-- whether the directory returned it and how many attributes it has,
+- whether the directory returned that group and how many attributes it has,
-- the Checkmk user ID and every field it would get,
+- the Checkmk user ID and every field it would get — mail address and pager included when their template produces nothing, so an empty field is visible instead of silently missing,
-- whether that user would be created, updated (with the changing fields marked), left alone, or skipped and why.
+- whether that user is new in Checkmk, would be updated (with the changing fields marked), is already correct, or is skipped and why.

 Open the details behind a row to see the variables the group carries — those are exactly the `{{mail}}`, `{{description}}` and so on available in the Jinja fields.